wanderer3519/yacc-certificate-generator/README.md

 Step 3: Open the repo in VS Code (or your favourite IDE), navigate to your folder and start working

+IMPORTANT: NEVER USE THE MASTER BRANCH FOR YOUR OWN PURPOSES

 Happy coding!